OXID-eSales/developer_documentation/glossary.rst

 OXID eShop component
 ^^^^^^^^^^^^^^^^^^^^

 Component installed via composer which has type `oxideshop-component`.
+More about component please read :doc:`here </development/component>`.